 Brunei has a low tariff regime and no capital gains or personal income tax, although private businesses pay company tax.
 Company tax for oil and gas exploration and production companies is 55 per cent.
 For all other companies it is 22 per cent.
 Brunei's monetary policy and banking regulation is administered by the Brunei Monetary Authority (AMBD), created in 2011, and the Brunei Dollar (BND) is pegged to the Singapore Dollar.
 Both currencies are legal tender in Brunei and Singapore.

 The Brunei Government is working towards diversifying the economy away from heavy dependence on oil and gas, by promoting private non-energy sector development and attracting more non-oil and gas related investment.
 The Brunei Economic Development Board (BEDB) was formed in November 2001 to stimulate the growth, expansion and development of the economy by promoting Brunei as an investment destination and facilitating diversification projects.

-In January 2008, the Brunei Government released its Vision 2035 (Wawasan 2035), which sets out the overarching goal of delivering economic diversification by 2035 and the broad development strategies which Brunei will pursue over this period.
+In January 2008, the Brunei Government released its Vision 2035 (Wawasan 2035), which sets out the overarching goal of delivering economic diversification by 2035 and the broad development strategies that Brunei will pursue over this period.
 Five year National Development Plans (RKNs) then set out detailed project and budgets for delivering Vision 2035.
 The RKN for the period 2012 to 2017 was announced in April 2012 and it continued to target an annual growth rate of 6 percent over the life of the Plan.